yaelshteiman/autodesk-home-assignment/README.md

 ## Service Details
 The service has 2 endpoints:
 1.  **Video Endpoint** (GET / videos): </br>
-    Get a list of 10 videos with Autodesk from YouTube api with confirmation details: title, length, views.</br> 'Topic' set to Autodesk.
+    Get a list of 10 videos with Autodesk from YouTube API with confirmation details: title, length, views.</br> 'Topic' set to Autodesk.
 2. **Health Endpoint** (GET / health): </br>
    This endpoint should return a health check of your service with the following data: </br>
 OS name, Language/platform version, Memory usage of your machine (Percentage value) and CPU usage of your machine (Percentage value).